Standoff (film): Cast

-Themes

-The major theme in this movie is the titular "standoff" between good and evil.
-This is evidenced by several obvious plot devices.
-The villain is a professional hitman, an indisputably evil profession, while the hero is a veteran, a stereotypically noble profession.
-The unnamed hitman murders several individuals without any discernible or explained motivation, making him inherently evil, while Carter is determined to do the "right thing" by protecting Bird despite having nothing to gain by it, making him inherently good.
-The hitman wears only heavy, black clothes while Carter wears a lightweight white t-shirt.
-Their positioning also establishes their paradigm: the hitman sits downstairs in the darkness while Carter remains upstairs in the light, implying that Carter has both the physical and moral high ground.
-More subtly, the hitman lies frequently and is usually poorly lit (shadows on his face, red lighting) while Carter is honest about the fate of his family and is almost always cast in bright light showing his face.

 Development

 Thomas Jane was confirmed to join the cast on May 1, 2014.

 It was shot in Ontario, Canada, in locations including Sault Ste Marie, Echo Bay and Bar River.
 Casting calls were held in September 2014.

 Reception

-It received mostly mixed reviews and has a score of 50% on Rotten Tomatoes.
+On Rotten Tomatoes it has a score of 53% based on reviews from 15 critics.
+On Metacritic it has a score of 36% based on reviews from 5 critics, indicating "generally unfavorable reviews".

 The Hollywood Reporter gave it a mixed review, calling it: "A solid if unsurprising B-movie whose title says it all".
 Writing for RogerEbert.com, Glenn Kenny awarded it one out of four stars, saying: "To give credit where it’s due, this lukewarm mess of a movie delivers what its title promises."
 Slant Magazine gave it a mixed review, saying: "Standoff isn't quite inspired, but it coasts on unexpected modesty of professionalism."
 The LA Times gave it a negative review, saying: "At the end of the very long day, not even Fishburne's dependable gravitas is able to pummel this stagy gab-fest into submission."